Byx7035/airbnb-clone-project/README.md

 Used to deploy the web application online, making it accessible to users for testing and demonstration.

 Add Technology Stack section to README

+## Feature Breakdown

+### User Management
+Allows users to sign up, log in, and manage their profiles.
+It supports both guests (who book properties) and hosts (who list properties), using role-based access control.

+### Property Management
+Enables hosts to create, update, and delete property listings.
+Each property includes details such as title, location, description, price per night, and availability status.

+### Booking System
+Guests can search for properties, view availability, and make bookings for selected dates.
+The system handles conflict checks to prevent double-bookings and manages booking statuses.

+### Review and Rating System
+After a completed stay, guests can leave reviews and ratings for properties.
+This helps build trust and transparency between guests and hosts.

+### Payment Integration
+Handles secure payment processing for bookings.
+Payments are recorded with details such as amount, date, and status, ensuring a clear transaction history for users and admins.

+### Admin Dashboard *(Optional/Future Enhancement)*
+Provides administrative users with tools to monitor user activity, view system analytics, and manage content.
+It helps maintain platform quality and enforce community guidelines.

+Add Database Design section to README